ipfs/js-ipfs/SPEC/NAME.md

   resolve:  // bool - Resolve given path before publishing.
 Default: true
   lifetime: // string - Time duration of the record.
 Default: 24h
   ttl:      // string - Time duration this record should be cached
-  key:      // string - Name of the key to be used or Peer ID.
+  key:      // string - Name of the key to be used.
 Default: 'self' }
 ```